code-for-venezuela/c4v-py/README.md

 7. Install nox
 8. From `c4v-py` directory, on your terminal, run the command `nox -s tests` to make sure all the tests run.

 If you were able to follow every step with no error, you are ready to start contributing.
+Otherwise, [open a new issue](https://github.com/code-for-venezuela/c4v-py/issues/new/choose)!

 ## Pending